NicoGGG/nvim/README.md

 - [x] Which key for keymap helpers
 - [x] More LSP/Formatter: html, django, javascript/typescript, heredoc
 - [ ] Try to use none-ls for formatting, using lspconfig and mason instead of outside installation and configuration with Neoformat
+- [ ] Try to improve the file diff view in lazygit because right now it's hard to visualize all the changes in a file
 - [ ] Debugger for python and go